Broken Garage Door Spring?

 - Does the company use sub-contractors or company employees?

-As you can see, there are a lot of different variables and questions that should be asked BEFORE you replace the garage door springs.
+As you can see, there are a lot of different variables and questions that should be asked BEFORE you replace the garage door broken springs.
 It really is a dangerous job and a professional service technician skilled in replacing the broken spring(s) should be called upon.
 In the garage door industry finding a skilled service technician, that understands the complications of the garage door, will be your best choice.

 Why we use oil soaked torsion springs